covid-policy-modelling/control-plane-template/README.md

 Because we are mounting local storage in to the containers, it is very important that when using self-hosted runners the `Cleanup` step of the workflow is present and always executed.
 This ensures that data from previous runs is not able to pollute the current run.

+## Scheduled tasks

+The control-plane is also responsible for starting scheduled tasks on the infrastructure.
+At present, this is limited to running the daily fetch of case and intervention data.
+This is initiated by the `fetch-recorded-data` workflow.
+If you are setting up a control-plane for a development environment, (i.e. without a dedicated web-ui), you should disable this workflow.

 ## Secrets

 The workflow uses [secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) as a mechanism to inject both credentials and configuration information would be burdensome or risky to store in the workflow file itself.